syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/Chart-types/column.md

 ## Grouped column

-You can use the [`groupName`](../../api/chart/seriesModel/#groupname) property to group the data points in the column type charts.
+The data points can be grouped in the bar type charts by using the [`groupName`](../../api/chart3d/series3DModel/#groupname) property.
 Data points with same group name are grouped together.

 {% if page.publishingplatform == "typescript" %}